Trying to understand the process of terminating a car or house insurance policy in France could probably qualify as a top twenty brain teaser.

 Most contracts of insurance require that two months' notice to terminate prior to the expiry date is given, failing which it is automatically renewed for a further year.
 Sometimes one month's notice is required.

 Accordingly, if the expiry date of your insurance policy is 1st April, and your policy requires two months notice, you need to notify the insurer in writing by 31st January at the latest that you wish to terminate the policy.
 You would be best advised to do so by a letter sent recorded delivery.

-In addition, if the notice advising you of your right of termination is received less than 15 days before the final date allowed for termination, or after the date within which you are entitled to terminate, you are granted a further period of 20 days to terminate the contract.
+If the notice advising you of your right of termination is received less than 15 days before the final date allowed for termination, or after the date within which you are entitled to terminate, you are granted a further period of 20 days to terminate the contract.

-Thus, using the example above, if you received the notice of expiry between 16th January and 1st April, you are entitled to 20 days to terminate the policy.
+Thus, using the example above, if you received the notice of expiry between 16th January and 1st April, you are entitled to 20 days to terminate the policy

-It is important to note here that the period of 20 days runs from the date when the letter was sent by the insurer, not when it was received by you.
+The period of 20 days runs from the date when the letter was sent by the insurer, not when it was received by you.

 We have heard of examples where the date on the letter providing information on the right of termination was dated some weeks in advance of the date it was actually received.

-In these circumstances, unless you could prove, by the date stamp on the envelope, that the letter was posted on a later date, it would be possible for the insurer to argue you had received due notice, which you had failed to act upon.
+In these circumstances, unless you could prove by the date stamp on the envelope that the letter was posted on a later date, it would be possible for the insurer to argue you had received due notice, which you had failed to act upon.